Friday, May 29, 2009

 This is my humble blog about a much beloved kitchen.
 If you're looking for more about how I rock nonprofit technology you might prefer:

 If you made it to this blog it'll be abundantly clear that the way to my heart is indeed my stomach.
-Want to meet me?
-Come out to a Net Tuesday SF (which I host) and we may scoop you up for a nonprofit geek dinner afterward!

 Looking forward to meeting you...if you want to talk nonprofit tech email me, or catch me on Twitter.